testflows/TestFlows-WebSite/source/_drafts/sketching-combinations-for-combinatorial-tests.md

 # Typical check

-A typical test for checking the behavior of the `add(a, b)` function could look something like this.
+A typical test for checking the behavior of the `add(a, b)` function could look something like this:

 ```python
 @TestCheck